-Since at least the 1950s, Velluters had been home to the city’s red light district, says the team at CaminArt, a local cooperative that gives thematic tours of the city’s art and culture in Spanish.
+Since at least the 1950s, Velluters had been home to the city’s red light district.

 That’s the pace of change in Valencia today.
 One neighborhood gentrifies, one neighborhood gets a cultural makeover, and place names are sometimes left to play catch-up.

-Although Chinese food might not be the first thing you think of when visiting Valencia, I do recommend going to Valencia’s Chinatown and trying some of these restaurants as they definitely offer authentic Chinese food and are some of the best Chinese restaurants in Valencia.
+Although Chinese food might not be the first thing you think of when visiting Valencia, I do recommend going to Valencia’s Chinatown.
+Try some of these restaurants as they definitely offer authentic Chinese food and are some of the best Chinese restaurants in Valencia.

 More Articles About Valencia:

 - What to See & Do on a Short Trip to Valencia